A visual identity is how you dress the brand. And how you dress the brand influences what your audience thinks about the brand.

 - Color scheme

-- The layout and look of web, print, TV, and other media
+- The layout and look of web, print, TV, and other communications

-- Ambient interior icons: A fresh-daily bowl of apples in every office
+- Ambient interior icons such as a fresh-daily bowl of apples in every office

-- Ambient exterior icons: Giant pink piggy banks
+- Ambient exterior icons such as giant pink piggy banks

 - Convention booth design